Policy analysis: Rapid evaluation and assessment methods

 There is sometimes a need for policy assessment to be conducted at speed, using rapid evaluation and assessment methods (REAM).

 Characteristics of REAM include setting clear and targeted objectives at the start of a policy cycle, participation and interdisciplinary teamwork, simultaneous collection and analysis of data, and the staged reporting of findings.
 These require front-loaded effort: consulting with funders and achieving buy-in from informants who will face competing demands during implementation phases.
 They also blur the distinction between evaluation and implementation, as interim findings are used to adapt and improve processes.

 Rapid methods can be used when there is a short policy cycle.
 For instance, they are often used in international development to assess the impact of aid policies in response to natural disasters.
 It has been suggested that rapid assessment methods may be necessary to evaluate energy and climate policies in the context of the climate emergency.

 Value to policymakers

-Policy analysis affects policymakers' decisions by introducing them to new ideas to consider, through the work of policy analysts summarizing ideas and frameworks found in the relevant literature.
+Policy analysis influences policymakers by introducing new ideas and frameworks, through the work of policy analysts summarizing ideas and frameworks found in the relevant literature.

 Policymakers tend to value policy analysis more depending on the cause of a policy problem.
 Evidence of a purposeful cause for a problem can compel policy decisions more than unguided causes.